raresromanov/To-do-App/README.md

 # To-do-App
-To do application made with Django, HTML and CSS
+To do application made with Django, HTML, CSS, BootStrap

+A user can see only items created by him/her if logged in.